 5. Marilyn Monroe Look

 This hairstyle is giving off the vibes of the famous actress.
-The short bob is rolled inwards while the bangs at the front are swooped up to create a feathery look.
+The short bob is rolled inwards while the bangs at the front are swooped to the side to create a feathery look.
 This is an ideal style for those who want a vintage-inspired look with bangs.

 Show off your fiery red hair color with this hairstyle.
 The short strands are brushed out and secured in two high ponytails with a middle part.
 This hairstyle is, however, incomplete without the cute side bangs that give this style a nice finish.